-Who Insures the Kids on Car Insurance After a Divorce?
+Who Provides Car Insurance for Teens After a Divorce?

 If you’re going through a divorce and have kids of driving age, you’re probably not spending a lot of time thinking about car insurance.
 Divorce can bring up a lot of different emotions and problems -- and one of the items which need to be tended to quickly is how to insure your driving kids.
 Making sure the kids are insured properly on car insurance is very important.